cbamls/eureka-registry/READEME.md

-eureka-registry project was used to test jenkins's continuous integration! also used to act as mirco service registry center
+eureka-registry project was used to test jenkins's continuous integration! also used to act as mirco service registry center.